 Sometimes the slipped disk becomes stuck in front of the temporomandibular joint (TMJ), preventing the jaw from opening fully.
 The disk must then be manually moved even further out of position to allow the joint to move fully.
 Passive jaw-motion devices, which stretch the jaw, have been used to slowly increase jaw motion.
 These devices are used several times a day.
 One such device is a threaded screw-type instrument that is placed between the front teeth and turned, much like a car jack, to gradually and gently push the disk forward, thereby creating a wider mouth opening.
 If such a device is not available, then a doctor may use a stack of tongue depressors placed between the front teeth, with an additional tongue depressor being added to the middle of the stack to increase mouth opening little by little.

 If internal joint derangement cannot be treated by nonsurgical means, an oral and maxillofacial surgeon may need to do surgical procedures.
 However, the need for traditional surgery is rare since the introduction of procedures such as arthroscopy Arthroscopy A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
 Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more .
-All surgical procedures are used in combination with oral appliance therapy, self-help measures, and supervision by a dentist or physician.
+All surgical procedures are used in combination with oral appliance therapy, self-help measures, and supervision by a dentist or doctor.

 A person with osteoarthritis in a temporomandibular joint needs to rest the jaw as much as possible, use an oral appliance or other device to control muscle tightness, and take an analgesic (such as acetaminophen or an NSAID) for pain.
 The pain usually goes away in 6 months with or without treatment.
 Even without treatment, most of the symptoms subside, probably because the band of tissue behind the disk becomes scarred and functions like the original disk.
 Usually, jaw movement is sufficient for normal activities, though the jaw may not open as wide as it used to.
 The oral appliance is usually worn while asleep, but it is sometimes also worn while awake.